 I like to use the hose from my compression tester gauge. ( Make sure to remove the schrader valve from the hose, before you start ).
 Start, by screwing the hose into the #1 cylinder.

 To determine the location of the number one cylinder:

 On a V type engine, one cylinder head is slightly forward of the other, toward the front of the engine.
 Cylinder number one is the forward most cylinder in that bank.

 On an inline engine, the number one cylinder is located at the front of the engine, closest to the timing cover.

-- During approach to (TDC) between compression and power strokes when both valves are closed; there will be pressure that will push your thumb off of the hose to allow air to escape.
-When air stops blowing out it is fairly near (TDC) on the compression stroke.
+During approach to top dead center (TDC), between compression and power strokes, there will be pressure.
+Consequently, it will push your thumb off of the hose, to allow air to escape.
+When air stops blowing out, it is fairly near (TDC) on the compression stroke.
 Move on to STEP FOUR.

-- At that point rock back and forth a little till your zeroed in between suck and blow; (it will be real sensitive) and there you have it, top dead center on the compression stroke.
+At that point rock back and forth a little, till your zeroed in between suck and blow.
+And, there you have it, top dead center on the compression stroke.
 Move on to STEP FOUR.

-Now remove the hose and place a long screwdriver; coat hanger or straw into the spark plug hole to feel the height of the piston.
+Now, remove the hose and place a long screwdriver, coat hanger or straw into the spark plug hole.
+Next, feel for the height of the piston.

-You can turn the crankshaft back and forth (by hand ) while observing motion of the ( screwdriver; coat hanger or straw ) to get a better idea of the location of the piston.
-When you see it has reached its highest point of travel, it is at (TDC).
+Turn the crankshaft back and forth (by hand ).
+Next, observe the motion of the ( screwdriver, coat hanger or straw ).
+This way you will get a better idea, of the location of the piston.
+When you see it has reached its highest point of travel, it is at top dead center (TDC).
 It’s that easy !

 A more accurate way to locate (TDC) is by using a piston stop tool.
-Screw the tool into the #1 spark plug hole by hand; and then slowly rotate the crankshaft by hand until the piston come up against the stop.
+Screw the tool into the #1 spark plug hole by hand.
+Next, slowly rotate the crankshaft by hand, until the piston comes up against the stop.